MurtazaMajid/British-Airways-Analysis/README.md

 **Sales Channel**

 The majority of bookings come through the Internet rather than Mobile.
-This reflects the general trend in airline booking behaviour where desktop and web-based platforms still dominate.
+This reflects the general trend in airline booking where web-based platforms still dominate over mobile apps.

 ![Sales Channel](images/sales%20channel.png)

 **Trip Type**

-Round trips are by far the most common booking type among customers.
+Round trips are by far the most common booking type among customers, with one-way and circle trips making up a much smaller share.

 ![Trip Type](images/trip%20type.png)

 **Most Common Routes**

 Among customers who completed their bookings, a small number of routes account for a large share of completed reservations.
-The Auckland to Kuala Lumpur (AKLKUL) route is the single most common route in this group.
+The Auckland to Kuala Lumpur route (AKLKUL) is the single most common route in this group.

 ![Common Routes](images/common%20routes.png)

 **Flight Departure Hours**

-Completed bookings cluster around certain departure hours.
-Understanding when customers prefer to fly can inform scheduling and marketing decisions.
+Completed bookings cluster around certain departure hours, suggesting that time of day plays a role in whether customers follow through with a reservation.

 ![Flight Hours](images/flight%20hours.png)

 **Flight Duration**

-Most completed bookings are for long-haul flights, suggesting that customers who go through with their bookings tend to be travelling longer distances.
+Most completed bookings are for longer flights, suggesting that customers who go through with their bookings tend to be travelling greater distances.

 ![Flight Duration](images/flight%20duration.png)